lmfit/lmfit-py/doc/fitting.rst

             you use an altered :class:`Parameters` object and call the :meth:`minimize` method in-between calls to :meth:`emcee` .
   :type  reuse_sampler:  bool
+  :param workers: For parallelization of sampling.
+It can be any Pool-like object
+            with a map method that follows the same calling sequence as the built-in map function.
+If int is given as the argument, then a multiprocessing-based pool is spawned internally with the corresponding number of parallel processes. 'mpi4py'-based
+            parallelization and 'joblib'-based parallelization pools can also be used here. **Note**: because of multiprocessing overhead it may only be worth parallelising if the objective function is expensive to calculate, or if there are a large number of objective evaluations per step (`ntemps * nwalkers * nvarys`).
+  :type workers: int or Pool-like

   :return: :class:`MinimizerResult` object containing updated params, statistics,
             etc. The :class:`MinimizerResult` also contains the ``chain``,